florinnichifiriuc/MeteorCourse/README.md

     * Make the footer fixed at the bottom
     * Add a border to the images when you hover, and the caption to appear under it.

+## JS tasks:

+* Create a JS file that will do:
+    * Make the aside disappear when clicking on the x button
+    * Make the form validate your user and password and show an alert saying that you added proper credentials
+    * Display an alert when clicking on the “see detail page” buttons showing the image number